The King of Fighters XV: Music

-Release
+Release and updates

 In June 2021, SNK announced that the game would be delayed to the first quarter of 2022, due to rising cases of COVID-19 in Japan.
+Youchiro Soeda worked from his house due to the COVID-19 pandemic, so he drew storyboards that went on to become cinematics.
 In July 2021, SNK announced that the game would be released on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S via the Microsoft Store, Epic Games Store and Steam.
-The game's global release is handled by the Embracer Group's Koch Media.
+The game's international release is handled by the Embracer Group's Koch Media.
 A demo became available in Tokyo Game Show 2021 featuring a total of eight playable characters.

 Downloadable content for the game include Terry Bogard's design from Garou: Mark of the Wolves and Leona Heidern's classic look from The King of Fighters '96 to The King of Fighters 2003.
 Other releases of the game include a two disc soundtrack and a 119-page artbook.
 Oda claims the game is being developed in order to be enjoyed for years after its release.
-As such, additional characters are planned to be added as downloadable content, with four teams set to be released in 2022.
+As such, additional characters were added as downloadable content, with four teams released during 2022 as part of a season pass.
 The first, Garou Team, was released on March 17 for most platforms, but was delayed until the next day on Steam.
 In addition, a free update on April 14 added Omega Rugal as a playable character to the game, and introduced the new Boss Challenge mode.
 Players who beat the stronger boss version of Rugal are rewarded with music, alternate costume, and a new stage.
-The second, South Town Team was released on May 16 for most platforms, music from KOF Neowave will be back in DJ Station Update.
-The third, Awakened Orochi Team was released on August 8 for most platforms.
-The fourth, Samurai Team has released on October 4 for most platforms.
-Shingo and Kim will be released in 2023 for most platforms along with Cross-platform play with all platform patch also coming in 2023.
+Rugal's popularity has continued even to his appearance in The King of Fighters XV, with Nakata surprised by how acclaimed the decision to include Rugal was.
+The second, South Town Team was released on May 16, along with music from KOF Neowave in a DJ Station Update.
+The third, Awakened Orochi Team, composed of powered up versions of Chris, Shermie and Yashiro was released on August 8.
+The fourth, Samurai Team was released on October 4.
+Six additional characters were also released as paid DLC throughout 2023 as part of a second season pass, along with a patch adding cross-platform play to all platforms and a second Boss Challenge in the form of Goenitz, who, like Omega Rugal, sports another unlockable outfit should he be defeated.
+Two additional characters were released in December 2024.

 Reception

+Critical response

 The King of Fighters XV received "generally favorable" reviews, with a better score than the predecessor, according to review aggregator Metacritic.

-Destructoid gave the game an eight out of ten and wrote, "With fantastic fighting action, a compelling roster, splendid visuals, and revamped online options, KoF XV is a treat for both series veterans and the fighting game community at large, though newcomers may still find themselves dizzied by its myriad mechanics and steep learning curve."
-IGN praised the game's character models, rollback netcode, and roster, but heavily criticized the lack of content, insubstantial tutorialization, reused six year-old animations, and called its story mode "utterly bare bones."
-Shacknews similarly lauded the visual redesign, netcode, training modes, gameplay mechanics, music, and existing roster while panning its inaccessibility, overpowered mechanics, and the absence of major characters in the roster.
-GameSpot praised the distinct playstyles, team-based gameplay, large roster, new modes, and the online play, and criticized bad AI and the lack of substantial iteration over The King of Fighters XIV.
+OpenCritic determined that 82% of critics recommend the game.